lurchmath/cust-parse-test/plan.md

  - Automate the creation of a nice diagram of the syntactic types hierarchy and add to the docs build process the regeneration of that diagram and the integration of it into the docs themselves.
+ - Right now the spacing in the LaTeX notation in the example converter is inconsistent.
+Some things are like `x ^ { - 1 }`, to permit whatever spacing the user wants, and some things are like `[x,y]`, which do not.
+Two fixes:
+    - First, be consistent and allow flexible user spacing everywhere.
+    - Second, can we write two notations, a top-priority one `x^{-1}` and a lower-priority one `x ^ { - 1 }`, so that the latter gives flexibility and the former is the default one used for output?

 Tests used in the Earley testing library that we can use here: